fountain of wisdom • visiting france & paris

 » Should you be invited to dine in, at your discretion, you may bring a gift such as flowers or chocolates.
 It is advisable to not bring wine.
 Let the host match the wine to the food they are serving.

-» You show disrespect and lack of good manners if you start eating before the host, or the person that cooked the meal, or the person that served the meal.
-Just wait until you are told to start eating.
+» You show disrespect and lack of good manners if you start eating before the host, or the person that cooked or served the meal.
+It is safe to wait until you are told to start eating.

 » Meals usually consist of five or six bites.
 Your message is 'i didn't like it' if you leave on the dish a good portion of the food you were served.
 It is acceptable that you leave some food on the dish.